-Margaret Brett is the director of field instruction for Erikson’s Master of Social Work program.
+Margaret Brett is the director of field instruction and career counseling.

 Brett has worked with children and families in a variety of settings, including schools, hospitals, and children’s advocacy centers prior to coming to Erikson.
 Her clinical work in agency settings and private practice has included work with struggling families, abused and neglected children, and chemically dependent and mentally ill parents and their children.